dslm4515/MLFS-S6-Bootscripts/README.md

 ## Layout

 Directories in s6:
+  * auxdb - Compiled service databases
+  * auxdb-src - Sources to compile service database
   * env - environment variables used in services
   * env-fs - environment variables used in mounting filesystems
-  * db - Compiled service databases (compiled from a database source in db-src)
+  * db - Compiled boot databases (compiled from a database source in db-src)
-  * db-src- Sources to compile service database via "s6-rc-compile"
+  * db-src- Sources to compile boot database via "s6-rc-compile"
   * run-image - directory that is copied to /run by init
   * scripts - scripts used by services